-Yes, if you would like early access and an introductory tour of any of the conference technologies, please reach out to the accessibility chairs on email@example.com.
+Yes, Delegate Connect is now open for those who have registered.
+You can access non-live items like video presentations if you would like early access and an introductory tour of any of the conference technologies, please reach out to the accessibility chairs on email@example.com.

 Will talks be pre-recorded?

-At this time we anticipate that all presenters will be requested to pre-record their talks and to provide a transcript for caption generation.
+All presenters were requested to pre-record their talks and to provide a transcript for caption generation.
 If you are a presenter and require assistance with your recording (e.g. someone to voice the talk for you), please reach out to the accessibility chairs on firstname.lastname@example.org.

 Is there a detailed agenda with direct links?

 The conference agenda will be made available to registered participants over Delegate Connect.
 The agenda will contain direct links to each session or event.
-We will update this part of FAQ once we know when this information will be available.
-Last minute changes to the agenda will be reflected there.
+Once you sign in to Delegate Connect, you can find the program in the following page: https://acmchi.delegateconnect.co/x/program

 Will talks be available in advance?